markgriep/HelloLogging/README.md

 Simple Hello World for log4net.
 I made it as easier to understand documentation

-For the most basic logging you need 6 ingredients.
+For the most basic logging you need 5 ingredients.

 1. Add the framework
-2. Add a reference to the framework
-3. Setup the configuration
+2. Setup the configuration
-4. Reference the assembly
+3. Reference the assembly
-5. Create a log object
+4. Create a log object
-6. Log something
+5. Log something

 After creating a new .net framework console application.

-* In Visual studio, add the Log4Net package using nuget by running install-package log4net.
+1. In Visual studio, add the Log4Net package using nuget by running install-package log4net.
 You can also use the package manager interface
-* Add the following code to the App.config
+2. Add the following code to the App.config

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>